schauveau/lesyd/README.md

 # LeSyd - A MQTT wrapper for Sydpower/Fossibot/... portable energy stations

+[!WARNING]
+LeSyd is still in early active developpement.
+Changes that break existing configurations are likely to happen.

 LeSyd is a python scripts that translate the binary MQTT messages used by the Sydpower/Fossibot energy stations into user-friendly MQTT messages.

 LeSyd can also replace the [Fossibot Home Assistant integration](https://github.com/iamslan/fossibot).